PydPiper/viks_SoftwareGuide/source/python/builtin_containers.rst

 Tuples
 ------
-Tuples are immutable (once a value is added, its ID cannot be changed).
-These are great for ensuring that values stay consistent through your code.
+Tuples are immutable (once a value is added, its ID cannot be changed), see :doc:`builtin_mutable`.
+These are great for ensuring that values stay consistent throughout your code.
 Note that there is a subtlety here though; a tuple ``test=(1,[2,3])`` cannot change its IDs, however there is a list within the tuple that can change its internal values (therefore the tuple is not, truely immutable when it contains mutable objects).